nitishgoyal13/marathon-autoscale/README.md

 	--marathon_host (string) - FQDN or IP of the Marathon host (without the http://).
 	--marathon_app (string) - Name of the Marathon App without the "/" to configure autoscale on.
-	--max_mem_percent (int) - Trigger percentage of Avg Mem Utilization across all tasks for the target Marathon App before scaleout is triggered.
+	--max_request_p95_time (int) - Trigger percentage of Avg Mem Utilization across all tasks for the target Marathon App before scaleout is triggered.
-	--max_cpu_time (int) - Trigger Avg CPU time across all tasks for the target Marathon App before scaleout is triggered.
+	--max_threadpool_utilization (int) - Trigger Avg CPU time across all tasks for the target Marathon App before scaleout is triggered.
 	--trigger_mode (string) - 'both' or 'and' determines whether both cpu and mem must be triggered or just one or the other.
 	--autoscale_multiplier (float) - The number that current instances will be multiplied against to decide how many instances to add during a scaleout operation.
 	--max_instances (int) - The Ceiling for number of instances to stop scaling out EVEN if thresholds are crossed.